jhlagado/monty/README.md

 There are 52 variables A..Z, a..z and they are simpler to use.
 Upper and lower case variable names can be used to store anything, functions, numbers, arrays etc.

-To put something in a variable, use = to assign.
+To put a value into a variable, use = to assign.

 Store 10 in x

 ```
-x := 10 ;
+10 x =
 ```

 To access a value in a variable, just use the name.